No one answers the telephone anymore. What does this signal about the importance of customer service?

 I won’t deny that is some cases tech support fees are justifiable and necessary.
 Even for consumer tech products.
 But in most cases tech support, at least at some level and for some period of time, really needs to be bundled into the base product offering.
 This trend came about with the intention of making tech support a “profit center”.
 While I believe that tech support can drive profits, in many cases it shouldn’t be done by attempting to extract additional money from customers (especially upfront or on the initial call) for the right to call in to get product issues fixed.
 This happened to me with a recent PC purchase and I found it infuriating.
 There is a standard of care that most customers believe is fair: Help them get the product installed, up and running.
 Take care of any bugs or product defects.
 If you don’t meet this standard, you will likely pay for it yourself–in reduced customer satisfaction, loyalty and downstream purchases.

-Unfortunately, in my consulting practice at PJM Consulting, I find that customer service operations are usually an afterthought to senior management–especially in early stage companies.
+Unfortunately, in my consulting practice at PJM Consulting, I find that customer service operations are usually an afterthought for senior management–especially in early stage technology companies.
 It’s understandable, since it doesn’t appear to be part of the strategic core that will mean the difference between success and failure for a young company.
 But in today’s world, used properly, customer and tech support can indeed be a strategic weapon.

-Not only can good support cement the relationship with the customer and build long term loyalty, but don’t forget that you’ve got a customer on the line!
+Not only can good customer service and tech support cement the relationship with the customer and build long term loyalty, but also don’t forget that you’ve got a customer on the line!
 Remember the old adage I mentioned above about your current customers being the best place for incremental business?
 Once you’ve satisfied the caller’s concerns, you have an opportunity to educate them about new offerings, present them with a special offer, etc. The possibilities are nearly endless to profit from this customer interaction.
 It’s a great way to build your brand, at a minimum.
 Just don’t go out of your way to profit from their current frustration!

-This interaction by the way REQUIRED NO INCREMENTAL MARKETING EXPENSES TO INITIATE.
-Companies don’t realize the opportunity that they are leaving on the table, both to increase customer loyalty, and sell incremental offers to existing customers.
+This interaction, by the way, REQUIRED NO INCREMENTAL MARKETING EXPENSES TO INITIATE.
+Companies don’t realize the opportunity that they are leaving on the table, both to increase customer loyalty and sell incremental offers to existing customers.

 DIFFERENTIATION FROM COMMODITIES

 Let’s talk about a specific example: HP & Dell in the PC business.
 I’m an old HP alumnus, and until recently, a long time Dell customer.
 Over a long period of time customer support, specifically technical support– has gone from a major strength to a nightmare for customers of both companies.
 At various stages of the customer ownership lifecycle, both of these companies throw every obstacle I’ve discussed in this article at you–Endless phone trees, automated voice attendants, email-only or IM-only tech support, and clueless representatives in foreign call centers.
 PCs are as close to a commodity as anything in the High Tech business these days.
-These two market leaders, along with their competitors, are pretty much slugging it out on price (and brand, which means less and less in a standards-driven market like PCs).
+These two market leaders, along with their competitors, are pretty much slugging it out on price (and brand, which means less and less as time goes on in a standards-driven market like PCs).
 This is certainly not the way to achieve high gross margins, let alone customer loyalty.